ewjay/fapiwiki/Editors-Draft-00.md

 * shall authentciate with client secret to access the Token Endpoint as in Section 4.1.3 of OAuth 2.0 [RFC6749];

-## 6. Using Tokens
+## 6. Accessing Protected Resources (Using tokens)

 ### 6.1 Introduction

 The FAPI endpoints are OAuth 2.0 protected resource endpoints that return various financial information for the resource owner assoicated with the submitted Acccess Token.

-Communication with the FAPI Endpoint MUST utilize TLS 1.2 or later.
+### 6.2 Read only access provisions

+#### 6.2.1 Protected resources provisions

+The protected resources supporting this document

+* shall mandate TLS 1.2 as defined in [RFC5246] or later with the usage following the best practice in [RFC7525];
-The FAPI Endpoints MUST support the use of the HTTP GET and HTTP POST methods defined in RFC 2616 [RFC2616].
+* shall support the use of the HTTP GET and HTTP POST methods defined in RFC2616 [RFC2616];

-The FAPI Endpoints MUST accept Access Tokens as OAuth 2.0 Bearer Token Usage [RFC6750].
+* shall accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
+* shall verify that the access token is not expired nor revoked;
+* shall verify that the scope associated with the access token authorizes the reading of the resource it is representing;
+* shall identify the associated user to the access token;
+* shall only return the resource identified by the combination of the user implicit in the access and the granted scope and otherwise return errors as in section 3.1 of [RFC6750];
+* shall encode the response in UTF-8; // DDA allows client to ask for charset but restricting may be better for interoperability
+* shall send the `Content-type` HTTP header `Content-Type: application/json; charset=UTF-8`;
+* shall send the server date in HTTP date header as in section 14.18 of [RFC2616];
+* shall send the `DDA-InteractionId` with the value set to the one received from the client in the `DDA-InteractionId` request header or a unique value created by the server if there was no corresponding request header to track the interaction, e.g., `DDA-InteractionId: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`; and
+* shall log the value of `DDA-InteractionId` in the log entry.

+    NOTE: While this document does not specify the exact method to find out the user associated with the access token and the granted scope, the protected resource can use OAuth Token Introspection [RFC7662].

+Further, it

-The FAPI Endpoint SHOULD support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable Java Script Clients to access the endpoint.
+* should support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable Java Script Clients to access the endpoint;

-### 6.2 Read Only Access
+### 6.2.2 Client provisions

+The client supporting this document

+* shall use TLS 1.2 as defined in [RFC5246] or later with the usage following the best practice in [RFC7525];
+* shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
+* shall send `User-Agent` header that identifies the client, e.g., `User-Agent: Intuit/1.2.3 Mint/4.3.1`; and
+* shall send `DDA-FinancialId` whose value is the unique identifier of the desired financial institution to interact assigned by the service beureau where the API is provided by a service bureau which uses the same end point for multiple institutions.

+    **NOTE**: Conceptually, the value of the DDA-FinancialID corresponds to `iss` in the ID Token but is not required to be an https URI.
+It often is the routing number of the FI.

+Further, the client

+* can optionally supply the `sub` value associated with the customer with the `DDA-CustomerId` request header, e.g., `DDA-CustomerId: a237cb74-61c9-4319-9fc5-ff5812778d6b`;
+* can optionally supply the last time the customer logged into the client in the `DDA-CustomerLastLoggedTime` header where the value is supllied as ** w3c date **; and
+* can supply the customer’s IP address if this data is available or applicable in the `DDA-CustomerIPAdress` header, e.g., `DDA-CustomerIPAdress: 198.51.100.119`; and
+* may send the `DDA-InteractionId` request header to the server to help correlate log entries between client and server, e.g., `DDA-InteractionId: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`.

+### 6.2.3 Open access resource provisions

 ## 7. Resource APIs

+### 7.1 Introduction

+This document specifies resources in two categories:

+* open acess resources;
+* protected resources;

+Open access resources does not require authorization to read them out.
+This document defines the following open acess resources:

+* Branch location
+* ATM location
+* Offered products list
+* Offered product

+Protected resources require the access token as defined above to read them out.
+This document defines the following protected resources:

+* customer;
+* account;
+* transaction;
+* transfer;
+* statement;
+* capability;

+### 7.2 Branch location

+### 7.3 ATM location

+### 7.4 Offered products list

+### 7.5 Offered product

+### 7.6 Customer

+### 7.7 Account
+### 7.8 Transaction
+### 7.9 Transfer
+### 7.10 Statement
+### 7.11 Capability

 ## 8. Data Model